up42/up42-py/docs/reference/catalog-reference.md

 ### plot_coverage()

-The `plot_coverage()` function allows you to visualize the coverage of scenes returned in search results.
+The `plot_coverage()` function allows you to visualize the coverage of scenes matching the search parameters.
 Use together with [`search()`](#search).

 ```python